ExtrinSplat: Decoupling Geometry and Semantics for Open-Vocabulary Understanding in 3D Gaussian Splatting: Method

 \subsection{Instance Feature Extraction}

-To enable open-vocabulary understanding, we extract semantic features for each 3D Gaussian cluster.
-As illustrated in Fig.~\ref{002}(a), prevailing methods approach this by extracting visual features from multi-view masks of all objects.
-The semantic feature for a given 3D cluster is then derived by either selecting the feature from the most similar mask or by computing a weighted average of features from all associated masks.
-However, this approach suffers from two major drawbacks.
-First, it overlooks the inherent semantic inconsistency across viewpoints.
-The visual features of the same object instance can vary significantly from different views, leading to a biased and inaccurate 3D semantic representation.
-Second, extracting and storing CLIP features for every object mask across all views incurs substantial computational and storage overhead, rendering the process inefficient.
-To avoid this, we propose semantic distillation: we use a VLM to interpret key views and generate textual hypotheses of the object's identity.
-As shown in Fig.~\ref{002}(b), this converts volatile visual appearances into a stable, canonical text representation, providing a robust foundation for open-vocabulary matching.
+The dominant embedding paradigm, which intrinsically aggregates multi-view visual features into the 3D geometric structure, as shown in Fig.~\ref{002}(a), faces two key limitations: \textbf{1)} Semantic instability.
+Aggregating visual features from multi-view 2D masks often produces biased and inconsistent 3D semantics.
+Due to viewpoint variance in 2D encoders (e.g., CLIP), the same 3D object can yield markedly different embeddings across views (see Appendix for visualization), reducing overall 3D accuracy. \textbf{2)} Storage inefficiency.
+Extracting and storing high-dimensional visual features for every object mask in all views introduces heavy computational and storage costs, making the 3D scene representation inefficient and inflexible.
+To avoid these drawbacks, we propose semantic distillation: we use a VLM to interpret key views and generate textual hypotheses of the object's identity.
+As shown in Fig.~\ref{002}(b), this converts volatile visual appearances into a stable, canonical text representation.

-Specifically, for each object, we select the top-$N$ masked views with the largest visible areas and feed them into a VLM along with a predefined text prompt, which instructs the model to generate a set of candidate names describing the object.
+Specifically, our semantic distillation process operates for each object group $i$ identified in Sec.~\ref{sec:grouping_main}.
+First, we select the top-$N$ masked views with the largest visible areas for this group.
+These views are fed into a Vision-Language Model (VLM) along with a predefined text prompt, which instructs the model to generate a set of candidate textual hypotheses (i.e., object names).
 Our framework is VLM-agnostic; for this study, we employ Gemini 2.5 Pro~\citep{comanici2025gemini25pushingfrontier} , but other models can be readily substituted.
-Using a pre-trained CLIP text encoder, we encode the candidate names into a feature set $\mathbf{Q}$ and an open-vocabulary text query into a feature vector $\mathbf{s}$.
-We quantify their semantic relevance using cosine similarity:
+Next, these VLM-generated candidate names are encoded using a pre-trained CLIP text encoder.
+This process yields the group's final semantic component $\mathbf{Q}_i$, a set of feature vectors representing its identity, which is then passed to the extrinsic index layer described in the following section.